Key threats for koalas on the Mornington Peninsula

 - BUSHFIRES – Koalas are also at great risk from bushfires.
 A bushfire will destroy the under story and a hot fire will burn the canopy.
 The koala’s territory is often no longer able to sustain them due to lack of food and shelter, and a forest can take up to 10 years to recover from a major burn.

-- PRESERVE & PLANT NATIVE TREES – Plant koala food trees on your property, at school, along fences and waterways to help increase and connect their habitats.
+- PRESERVE & PLANT NATIVE TREES – Plant koala food trees (especially Manna, Swamp and Narrow Leaved Peppermint Gums) on your property, at school, along fences and waterways to help increase and connect their habitats.
 Where possible, preserve native trees and other areas of bush that connect koala habitat in your area.
 Refer our Trees&Habitat Page for the koala’s preferred trees and local nurseries on the Mornington Peninsula.

-- WILDLIFE-FRIENDLY DRIVING – Koalas are hard to see on the road so drive slowly whenever you are driving through koala habitat.
-Scan the roadsides for koalas (and other wildlife) and keep the number of a wildlife ambulance or local wildlife rescue group with you in the car or on your mobile phone in case you find an injured koala or other native animal.
-Contact the Wildlife Victoria emergency response line on (03) 8400 7300 between 7.00am – 6.30pm 7 days a week.
+- BE ALERT WHEN DRIVING – Koalas are hard to see on the road so drive slowly whenever you are driving through koala habitat.
+Scan the roadsides for koalas (and other wildlife) and keep the number of a local wildlife rescue group with you in the car or on your mobile phone in case you find an injured koala or other native animal.
+Refer to our list of local wildlife rescue groups below.

 - WILDLIFE-FRIENDLY FENCING – If a fence is necessary, build a koala friendly fence.
 A koala friendly fence is one that koalas can easily climb over, through, or under, allowing them to move freely around their habitat.
 The most common types of koala friendly fencing include post and rails and post and wire (no barbed wire).